GNOME/gimp/devel-docs/README.md

 The `XCF` format is the core image format of GIMP, which mirrors features made available in GIMP.
-More than an image format, you may consider it as a work or project format, as it is not made for finale presentation of an artwork but for the work-in-progress processus.
+More than an image format, you may consider it as a work or project format, as it is not made for finale presentation of an artwork but for the work-in-progress process.

 Developers are welcome to read the [specifications of XCF](https://developer.gimp.org/core/standards/xcf/).